Jennifer Fox (documentary filmmaker): Awards and honors

 Fox's first film Beirut: The Last Home Movie won the Grand Prize for Best Documentary film and the prize for Best Cinematography at the 1988 Sundance Film Festival.
 It also won Le Premier Prix for Best Documentary at the 1988 Cinéma du Réel festival in Paris.
 Her second documentary, An American Love Story won a Gracie Award for Best Television Series and was named "One of the Top Ten Television Series of 1999" by The New York Times, Time, The New York Daily News, Time Out, and The Boston Globe.
 My Reincarnation won an Audience Award at the International Documentary Film Festival in Amsterdam and was nominated for an Emmy Award in 2013.
 She has produced award winning films like Love and Diane; On the Ropes; Double Exposure; Cowboys, Lawyers and Indians; Absolutely Safe; and Project Ten: Real Stories From a Free South Africa.
-Additionally, she co-wrote the Academy Award-nominated film The Messenger.
 Her most recent film, The Tale, was nominated for two Emmy Awards and the Grand Jury Prize at Sundance.
 It won for best screenplay and editing at the Durban International Film Festival, and Laura Dern has won for Best Actress in Movie/Limited Series at the Gold Derby Awards and OFTA Television Awards.